SKYSYS-2018/DB-aasignment_Project02/README.md

 </table>

 ## Contributing
-Warmly welcome to developers for contributing **PartyPros** Project.
+Warmly welcome to developers for contributing **DB-aasignment_Project02** Project.
 Make sure to open an issue and communicate with us before creating a Pull Request.

 ## License

-The **PartyPros** System is open-sourced software solution licensed under the [GNU General Public License v3.0](./LICENSE).
+The **DB-aasignment_Project02** System is open-sourced software solution licensed under the [GNU General Public License v3.0](./LICENSE).